doitmaan/ShopifyDsChallenge/README.md

 # ShopifyDsChallenge

-Please refer to the PDF file for the Answers,
+Please refer to the html file for the Answers,
 Thanks